 The directions of the wind is determined at the geographical system of coordinates invented by man back in the day.
 It is also called "cardinal directions" or "cardinal points" and similar.

-The wind rose is a graph that shows the prevailing wind direction and wind speed at some particular location according to statistics from many years of meteorological observations (aka weather history).
+The wind rose is a graph that shows the prevailing wind direction and wind speed at some particular location according to statistics from many years of meteorological observations (also knows as weather history).
 So the concept of wind rose is used often precisely in meteorology.

-Another word that says the same thing is "compass," a device for determining cardinal directions you know probably from your Boy scout days.
+Another word that says the same thing is "compass," a device for determining cardinal directions you know probably from your Scout days.

 In a geographic coordinate system, the wind has a total of 32 different directions, but not all of them are used in everyday life.
 Let's take a closer look at all of them: